-We are flower obsessed designers who love creating beauty for our clients.
-We offer seasonal garden inspired designs using locally grown flowers whenever available.
-This look carries through to our gorgeous wedding bouquets, centerpieces, arch decor, and more.
-We are extremely proud of our award winning and published wedding team and their talents.
+We are flower-obsessed designers who love creating beauty for our clients.
+We offer seasonal, garden-inspired designs using locally grown flowers whenever possible.
+This look carries through to our gorgeous wedding bouquets, reception decor, arch florals, and event centerpieces.
+We are extremely proud of our award-winning and published wedding team and their talents.
 We will be continuing to grow this side of our business and broaden to other event work as well.
-Our easy to use website showcases OUR own designs, both everyday occasions and wedding, so you have an accurate feel for how we design and what you can expect.
-We offer daily delivery to Cuyahoga Falls, Akron, Stow, Tallmadge.
-In 2019 we purchased our new sister store, Acorn & Evergreen Floral Studio allowing us to broaden our delivery areas to Kent, Brimfield and Ravenna as well.
+Our easy-to-use website showcases OUR own designs, both for everyday occasions and our beautiful wedding work, so you have an accurate feel for how we design and what you can expect.
+We offer daily delivery to Cuyahoga Falls, Akron, Stow, Munroe Falls, Silver Lake, and Tallmadge.
+In 2019 we purchased our new sister store, Acorn & Evergreen Floral Studio allowing us to broaden our delivery areas to Kent, Brimfield, Streetsboro, Rootstown, and Ravenna as well.

 This is our #Bosslady Linda.
 She has owned Dietz Floral Studio since 1999 and has lived in Cuyahoga Falls since 1992.
 She fell in love with floral design by taking silk arrangement classes offered by Pat Catan's.
 Encouraged by the teacher she found a Florist training intensive class offered by a local florist.
 After the 2 week class, Linda quit her job at an Optometrist's office and was soon offered 3 different entry level positions.
 She chose Vale Edge Florist in Ravenna because they were the busiest shop and had the youngest staff.